 These vegan apple oatmeal muffins with oatmeal streusel topping are easy, healthy, and packed with nutritious ingredients, perfect for adults and kids.
 Make extra and freeze them for later!

-I’m just going to go out and call 2020 the year of the snack.
+I’m just going to go out and call this the year of the snack.
 If you’re working from home, or off work, have kids at home, or don’t, a lot of us are constantly wondering “what can I have for snack?”
 I have taken up a real love of baking during covid times, and making muffins for my son and I has become a real favourite past time.
 These vegan apple oatmeal muffins are as wholesome and nutritious as they are easy and delicious, packed with lots of really tasty ingredients that are super good for you and your family, too.

-Apples – Obviously you need some kind of apple to make these apple muffins.
+Apples – Obviously you need some kind of apple to make these apple oatmeal muffins.
 I like a tart apple like granny smith, but any firm apple like gala, fuji or honeycrisp will hold its shape.

 Maple syrup – I love maple syrup with apples, but you can also use honey.

 Whole wheat flour – Whole wheat flour definitely adds a bit more fibre, but feel free to use all purpose if that’s what you have.

 Rolled (large flake) oats – This is key to getting that oat-like flavour and of course for the oatmeal crispy streusel on top.

 Ground flax – I love adding flax to my baked goods for some extra fibre, protein, and healthy fats.